functional programming - Use of Underscore in Scala -

 why works?

-the underscore kind of scala short-hand "the current value", value int passed p. if explicitly label int i
+the underscore kind of scala short-hand "the current value", value int passed p. if explicitly label int i, de-sugars to:

 { forall(s, (i: int) => !p(i)) }